Hazel Technologies Completes Pear Trials With Cornell University

 The fragility of pears has consistently posed a problem for growers in the past, when overripe, pears become particularly vulnerable to shrinkage.
 This adaption, which researchers tested in an environment analogous to the retail marketplace, will curve the impact of the fruit's delicacy.

-Dr. Christopher Watkins, a post-harvest tree fruit specialist, lead the study through the Cornell Cooperative Extension program, which focuses on tree fruit and the commercial use of 1-Methylcyloprpene on (1-MCP) on pome fruit.
+Dr. Christopher Watkins, a post-harvest tree fruit specialist, lead the study through the College of Agriculture and Life Sciences at Cornell University.
 In the study, Watkins and his team found that treated pears have 95 percent internal color retention following three weeks of treatment.

 Read details of the trial here and to stay in the know on all produce innovations, keep reading AndNowUKnow.